hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 1. Bytes marked
 2. Packets marked

-The wire specification below only address the ACK+ECN frame and assumes bytes marked as report metric.
+The wire specification below only address the ACK+ECN frame.

 ## ECN feedback, wire format
 The proposed alternative proposes a format for an ECN block.
 The ECN block is appended after the ACK block section specified in [QUIC Transport](https://tools.ietf.org/wg/quic/draft-ietf-quic-transport/)